What is a Special Improvement District?

-A Special Improvement District (SID) is a private, not-for-profit organization established under state law.
+A Special Improvement District (SID) is a not-for-profit organization established under state law.
 A SID is a mechanism through which downtown property owners assess themselves to provide funding for extended services aimed at the economic enhancement of the area.
-The need for such services has arisen as traditional U.S. cities have faced competition from shopping malls, out-of-town business/shopping centers and other new business districts.
+The need for such services arose as traditional U.S. cities faced competition from shopping malls, out-of-town business/shopping centers and other new business districts and dwindling city resources directed at downtown.
 The experience of more than 1,000 existing SIDs throughout the United States has demonstrated the effectiveness of this mechanism in addressing the present economic and social challenges of urban development.

-Over the last few decades, Downtown Akron suffered decline as a result of the nation-wide trend of the outflow of business and residential development from the city into suburbs and malls.
-The first SID was established in 2000 and was again renewed in 2005.
+Downtown Akron suffered decline as a result of the nation-wide trend of the outflow of business and residential development from the city into suburbs and malls.
+The first SID was established in 2000 and was renewed again in 2005, 2010, 2015 and 2020.

-The Mary Means Report of 1994 sponsored by the City of Akron and Akron Tomorrow identified the need for a private, non-profit organization to work with business and government to create and maintain a vital downtown.
-The Report emphasized the need for private sector participation in downtown management and marketing.
-The city and local business leaders agreed that employing the increasingly popular and time-proven mechanism of a SID in Downtown Akron will best address the unique needs of the downtown community.
+The Mary Means Report of 1994 sponsored by the city of Akron and Akron Tomorrow identified the need for a private, non-profit organization to work with business and government to create and maintain a vital downtown.
+The report emphasized the need for private sector participation in downtown management and marketing.
+The city and local business leaders agreed that employing the increasingly popular and time-proven mechanism of a SID in Downtown Akron would best address the unique needs of the downtown community.

-To maximize accountability to ratepayers, the SID operating plan provides criteria for a SID Board of Directors (link to exofficio under Board of Directors) that will consist of property and business owners representing different geographic areas, property and business types from the district.
-The seven-member Board includes five property owners (at least one representing small property owners) and two city representatives (one designated by the Mayor, and one designated by City Council).
-The Board is determined by an election of the members.
+To maximize accountability to ratepayers, the SID operating plan provides criteria for a SID board of directors that will consist of property and business owners representing different geographic areas, property and business types from the district.
+The seven-member board includes five property owners (at least one representing small property owners) and two city representatives (one designated by the mayor, and one designated by city council).
+The board is determined by an election of the members.
 The SID awarded a contract to the Downtown Akron Partnership (DAP), to fulfill the services plan.
-Additionally, DAP has a Board of Directors that is established to monitor the daily operations of the organization.
+Additionally, DAP has a board of directors that is established to monitor the daily operations of that organization.

 Property owners are assessed based on a formula that takes into account property front footage, assessed land and building values.
 Each property’s front footage is divided by the sum total of SID front footages.
-This percentage is then multiplied by 700,000 (proposed SID budget).
+This percentage is then multiplied by 850,000 (2020-2024 SID budget).

-Next, the assessed land and building values, set by the County Auditor’s office, are added together.
+Next, the assessed land and building values, set by the county auditor’s office, are added together.
 This sum is divided by the total assessed values of the SID properties.
-Also multiply this percentage by 700,000.
+Also multiply this percentage by 850,000.

-The final step is to add 25% of the front footage calculation to 75% of the assessed value calculation to arrive at the SID assessment number.
+The final step is to add 25 percent of the front footage calculation to 75 percent of the assessed value calculation to arrive at the SID assessment number.

 No. SIDs are designed to boost and reinforce economic enhancement of downtown areas by providing a range of focused services customized to local needs in addition to standard municipal services.
 No municipal services are replaced.
 SID dollars are used to enhance existing services or create new ones.